FrederikKjaerS/Hootciv/src/test/java/hotciv/standard/Testlist.md

 * Player's city can produce legions
 * Player's city can produce setlers
 * Player can select unit for production
+* Player can select to produce archer
+* Player can select to produce Legion
+* ~~Red City can produce archer~~
+* Red city can produce Legion
 * Units cost is deducted from cities treasury of production.
 * Produced unit is placed on its city
 * Place new unit on north tile, if units on city.